What is obesity?

 How do you know if you are obese?

 You can use a measurement called a body mass index, or BMI, along with your waist size, to decide whether your weight is dangerous to your health.
 The BMI is a combination of your height and weight.
-If you have a BMI of 30 or higher, your extra weight is putting your health in danger.
+If you have a BMI of 30 or higher, unhealthy eating patterns, and too little physical activity, your extra weight is putting your health in danger.

-Use the Interactive Tool: Is Your BMI Increasing Your Health Risks? to check your body mass index.
+Use the Interactive Tool: Is Your BMI Increasing Your Health Risks? to find out your body mass index.

 Use the Interactive Tool: What Is Your Child's BMI? to check BMI in children ages 2 to 19.